ipfs/service-worker-gateway/README.md

 navigating to `https://example.com/?ipfs-sw-unregister=true` will cause the service worker to unregister itself and attempt to reload all controlled clients (browser tabs).

+## Maintainer Info

+This project was created by the [Shipyard](https://ipshipyard.com/) team, who maintained it in 2024, 2025 and 2026.
+Shipyard's IPFS maintenance work [ended in Q3 2026](https://ipshipyard.com/blog/2026-the-end-of-ipfs-at-shipyard/).

+[@nymd](https://github.com/nymd) and [@byo](https://github.com/byo) maintain it now, on behalf of the [IPFS Foundation](https://ipfsfoundation.org/), [as noted here](https://github.com/ipfs/service-worker-gateway/issues/1197#issuecomment-5778335121).

+For support and questions, use the [community forum](https://discuss.ipfs.tech/).

 ## License